Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-CqKiFu-37vQ.md

 ### Transcript

-> jay's is officially satisfactory pro he kind of is although it's funny because like jace hasn't gotten as far as i've gotten i think he's at tier six now right because i had to i had to learn the the, tier seven stuff for the update any so i got force fed the game
+> jay's is officially satisfactory pro he kind of is although it's funny because like jace hasn't gotten as far as I've gotten I think he's at tier six now right because I had to I had to learn the the, tier seven stuff for the update any so I got force fed the game